-Easy one-pan Spanish chicken and rice made with onions, bell peppers, chorizo, and a simple seasoning with a bit of a smoky kick!
-Think of this as a fun variation of Arroz con Pollo that is loads of comfort and flavor!
+This one-pan Spanish chicken and rice made with onions, bell peppers, chorizo, and a simple seasoning is a fun variation of Arroz con Pollo.
+It has loads of flavor with all the comfort food vibes!

 Bowl of Chicken and Rice served with lime halves

-Arroz con Pollo, or chicken and rice, is a comforting casserole with several versions from Spain and Latin America.
+Arroz con Pollo, or chicken and rice, is a comforting casserole with several variations found throughout Spain and Latin America.
+In Spain, however, it usually includes saffron, giving it its signature yellow coloring.

 Spanish Chicken and Rice served with tomatoes and fresh parsley